-The IIT Virtual Private Network (VPN) provides a secure encrypted network connection over the Internet between authorized IIT users and the University network.
+Illinois Tech's Virtual Private Network (VPN) provides a secure, encrypted, network connection over the Internet between authorized Illinois Tech users and the university network.
 The VPN offers secure access for faculty and staff who need access to information technology systems that are not otherwise available from off-campus networks.

 - VPN - Setup and Connect using the Cisco AnyConnect for Windows

-- VPN does not provide Internet connectivity; it provides secure access into the IIT Network.
+- The VPN does not provide Internet connectivity; it provides secure access into Illinois Tech's network.
 Individual users are responsible for selecting an Internet Service Provider (ISP), coordinating installation, and installing any required software necessary for Internet service.

-- VPN accounts will only be provided to IIT faculty and staff upon request.
+- VPN accounts will only be provided to Illinois Tech faculty and staff upon request.